 Technical details for Bing vector search

 Vector search uses deep learning models to encode data sets into meaningful vector representations, where distance between vectors represent the similarities between items.
-We then use approximate nearest neighbor (ANN) search algorithms to build vectors indexes that allow us to search through billions in of vectors to return the most related results in just a couple of milliseconds.
+We then use approximate nearest neighbour (ANN) search algorithms to build vector indexes that allow us to search through billions of vectors to return the most related results in just a couple of milliseconds.

-Vector search can be applied across a multitude of applications, such as web text search, multimedia + image search, recommendations, and many more.
-As an example, we’ve used vector search to power an image similarity search application across multiple image databases, such as animals, cats, and dogs.
-We first used an PyTorch pre-trained deep learning model to encode open source data sets (such as Stanford Dogs, Oxford Flowers, etc.) into vectors.
-We then used Space Partition Tree and Graph (SPTAG) algorithm to generate an approximate nearest neighbor (ANN) vector index using k-means balanced trees and nearest neighborhood graphs.
+Vector search can be applied across a multitude of applications, such as web text search, multimedia and image search, recommendations and many more.
+As an example, we’ve used vector search to power an image similarity search application across multiple image databases, such as animals, cats and dogs.
+We first used a PyTorch pre-trained deep learning model to encode open source data sets (such as Stanford Dogs, Oxford Flowers, etc.) into vectors.
+We then used the Space Partition Tree and Graph (SPTAG) algorithm to generate an approximate nearest neighbour (ANN) vector index using k-means balanced trees and nearest neighbourhood graphs.
 When an input picture comes in, our application first uses the PyTorch model to translate the image into a vector.
 The query vector is then used by the SPTAG algorithm to find the most related vectors in a couple of milliseconds.
-The returned vectors then correspond of the images and are returned as the “most related” results.
+The returned vectors then correspond to the images and are returned as the ‘most related’ results.

 This image similarity search is just one of many possible applications of vector search in your applications today.
 Try incorporating vector search in your own applications today to harness deep learning insights at scale.

-Microsoft Math uses optical character recognition (OCR) for handwriting to extract a math equation from a student’s photo of their notes.
-The problem is then standardized, classified, solved, and returned with solution steps and similar problems.
+Microsoft Math uses optical character recognition (OCR) for handwriting to extract a mathematical equation from a student’s photo of their notes.
+The problem is then standardised, classified, solved and returned with solution steps and similar problems.